 - Further work should be done to consider the best way to support schools with assessing pupils with EAL.

-The section below explains how we are changing our assessment frameworks within Connecting Steps in response to the recommendations.
+The section below explains how we are changing our assessment frameworks within Connecting Steps in response to the changes.

-The image below links to a document showing our proposed* changes to our SEND formative assessment frameworks based on the Rochford Review's recommendations on statutory assessment.
+The image below links to a document showing how we have updated our SEND formative assessment frameworks based on the Rochford Review's recommendations on statutory assessment.
 It includes information on the structure, content and how the decisions have been made.
 The document can be downloaded by clicking here.

 *The plans cannot be confirmed until The DfE responds to the "Rochford Review: Final Report" and confirms the direction of statutory assessment for pupils with SEND.